fernandovldrs/fernandovldrs.github.io/_posts/2025-06-29-designing.md

 Here $c$ is the speed of light and $j$ is the imaginary unit.
 Knowing $L$ from the design, it is possible to extract both parameters from a single fit - $Z_0$ defines the magnitude of $Z_{in}$, whereas $\varepsilon_r$ defines the frequencies of poles and zeros.

-The simulation data is extracted as a \textit{.txt} and fitted to $Z_{in}(f)$, as seen in the figure below, giving $Z_0 = 117\,\Omega$ and $\varepsilon_r = 3.34$.
+The simulation data is extracted as a .txt and fitted to $Z_{in}(f)$, as seen in the figure below, giving $Z_0 = 117\,\Omega$ and $\varepsilon_r = 3.34$.
 So there you go, a characterized transmission line!
-I shared the simulation file, results and code in a github repo.
+I shared the simulation file, results and code in a [github repo](https://github.com/fernandovldrs/hfss_impedance_fit).
 One tip is to not include poles in the fitted data, since these regions are most prone to numerical error.

+{% include image.liquid url="/assets/designing_Zin_fit.png" %}